-All of the least cost resource strategies that have their emission levels depicted in Figure 15 - 15 include development of between 3,800 and 4,400 average megawatts of energy efficiency by 2035.
+All of the least cost resource strategies that have their emission levels depicted in Figure 15 - 15 call for the development of between 4,000 and 4,600 average megawatts of energy efficiency by 2035.
 All of these resource strategies also assume that the retiring Centralia, Boardman and North Valmy coal plants are replaced with only those resources required to meet regional capacity and energy adequacy requirements.
 Utility development of new gas-fired generation to meet local needs for ancillary services, such as wind integration, or capacity requirements beyond the modest levels included under these scenarios are not modeled and would increase regional emissions.
 All of the least cost resource strategies also assume that Northwest electricity generation is dispatched to meet regional adequacy standards for energy and capacity rather than to serve external markets.